 One of the most common crimes charged in Wisconsin is OWI, or operating a vehicle while under the influence of an intoxicant.
 OWI charges carry stiff penalties in Wisconsin and judges are required to give minimum jail sentences depending on the defendant’s number of prior convictions.
 Hiring a Milwaukee defense attorney who understands OWI defense can be important.
-At Meyer Van Severen, S.C. we focus entirely on drunk driving and criminal defense cases.
+At Van Severen Law Office we focus entirely on drunk driving and criminal defense cases.

 -A first offense OWI penalty is generally a fine.